ssstl/MAX-Facial-Age-Estimator-Web-App/README.md

 an exchange where developers can find and experiment with open source deep learning models.
 Specifically we will be using the [Facial Age Estimator](https://github.com/IBM/MAX-Facial-Age-Estimator) to create a web application that will first detect human faces and then output the ages with the bounding boxes of the associated detected faces.
-The web application provides an user-friendly interface backed by a lightweight python server.
+The web application provides a user-friendly interface backed by a lightweight python server.
 The server takes webcam as input via the UI and sends them to a REST end point for the model.
 The model's REST endpoint is set up using the docker image provided on MAX.
 The Web UI displays the estimated age with the associated bounding box for each person.